genbtc/AutoTrimps-stable/README.md

 ## Current Roadmap
 - Implement stuff that I want to see which isn't already in genBTC
 - Implement changes that others have requested and I feel are doable
+- Fix problems that was around in AT but wasn't resolved

 ## Script Installation
 **Please backup your game via export before and during use to prevent losing your save due to corruption!**